Introduction

 Solver

 The HQS NMR Tool comes with a variety of solvers to calculate the NMR spectrum where is the total spin weighted by the gyromagnetic factors, is the density matrix, and is a convergence factor for the Fourier transform. can be understood in terms of nuclear spins coupling to very small noise leading to a broadening of NMR peaks in the signal or as the intrinsic resolution of the spectrometer.
-See chapter Background for details on the general math behind all solvers and on NMR.
+See the chapter Background for details on the general math behind all solvers and on NMR.

-Typically though, one does not directly interface with a specific solver, but just use the convenience function calculate_spectrum to calculate NMR spectra.
+Typically, though, one does not directly interface with a specific solver, but just use the convenience function calculate_spectrum to calculate NMR spectra.

 All currently implemented solvers in the HQS NMR tool are frequency solvers and offer an identical base interface but differ by additional solver arguments.